barryclark/jekyll-now/_posts/2018-09-05-LinkSmart-IoT-Hackathon-2018-Part-3.md

 #### Example: Send e-mails

 The agent is also able to send e-mails.
-Create a statement like this (ask [Jannis Warnat](https://docs.linksmart.eu/display/~jannis.warnat)  for the password via e-mail or Rocket.Chat):
+Create a statement like this:

 ```json
 {